freedomofpress/encryption-works/encryption_works.md

 As you can see, threat modeling concerns how you think about a problem as much as what you do to solve it.

 A 2013 study [showed](http://www.reuters.com/article/2014/03/28/us-media-cybercrime-idUSBREA2R0EU20140328) 21 out of the top 25 media organizations have been targeted by a nation state.
 However, state-sponsored hacking may not be the biggest danger facing local journalists — it probably isn't how people will come by your data or compromise you.
-If you're a journalist, you're much more at risk of your story being scooped, or of falling victim to a subpoena from an overzealous prosecutor who will secretly get access to all of your email.
+If you're a journalist in the US, you may be much more at risk of your story being scooped, or of falling victim to a subpoena from an overzealous prosecutor who will secretly get access to all of your email.

 Journalists' email accounts are often the target of attacks, but it's more common for hackers to use social engineering to trick Gmail (or you) into resetting the password rather than hacking Google itself.
-Sometimes, adversaries just use intimidation to get that info out of people.
+For example, the CIA director's AOL account was recently "hacked" by a 13-year old who [merely answered some security questions](http://www.nbcnews.com/tech/tech-news/cia-director-my-email-was-hacked-yours-can-be-too-n452271) to trick AOL into giving up the password, rather than performing any technical attack on the password itself.

 !["Security."
 Courtesy of XKCD.](http://imgs.xkcd.com/comics/security.png)